andriustheviking/unreal-notes/unreal-engine-notes.md

 - **Sockets** used to attach meshes to skeletal meshes

+- **Tip:** Can hide mesh subcomponents by hiding the bone its attached to.

 ## Animation Blueprint

 - Controls the animation to a specific skeletal mesh.
 The skeleton is selected when the ABP is created